Global Assessment of Plaque Regression With a PCSK9 Antibody as Measured by Intravascular Ultrasound - GLAGOV

 Presented by Dr. Stephen J. Nicholls at the European Society of Cardiology Congress, Barcelona, Spain, August 29, 2017.

 Nicholls SJ, Puri R, Anderson T, et al. Effect of Evolocumab on Progression of Coronary Disease in Statin-Treated Patients: The GLAGOV Randomized Clinical Trial.
 JAMA 2016;316:2373-84.

 Presented by Dr. Steven E. Nissen at the American Heart Association Annual Scientific Sessions (AHA 2016), New Orleans, LA, November 15, 2016.

-Clinical Topics: Diabetes and Cardiometabolic Disease, Dyslipidemia, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Prevention, Lipid Metabolism, Nonstatins, Novel Agents, Statins, Interventions and Coronary Artery Disease, Interventions and Imaging, Angiography, Echocardiography/Ultrasound, Nuclear Imaging
+Clinical Topics: Diabetes and Cardiometabolic Disease, Dyslipidemia, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Prevention, Atherosclerotic Disease (CAD/PAD), Lipid Metabolism, Nonstatins, Novel Agents, Statins, Interventions and Coronary Artery Disease, Interventions and Imaging, Angiography, Echocardiography/Ultrasound, Nuclear Imaging

 Keywords: ESC Congress, ESC2017, AHA Annual Scientific Sessions, Antibodies, Monoclonal, Cholesterol, Cholesterol, LDL, Coronary Angiography, Coronary Artery Disease, Disease Progression, Dyslipidemias, Hydroxymethylglutaryl-CoA Reductase Inhibitors, Plaque, Atherosclerotic, Primary Prevention, Risk Factors, Ultrasonography